AlexHamn/LittleAlchemy2Text_MCP/README.md

-## What is LittleAlchemy2Text?
+# What is LittleAlchemy2Text?

-This is a text-based version of the game Little Alchemy 2 that can be played both by humans and Large Language Models.
+This is a text-based version of the game Little Alchemy 2 that can be played by humans via command line interface or through MCP (Model Context Protocol).
 We have implemented it by extending [Wordcraft](https://github.com/minqi/wordcraft), a python-based implementation of Little Alchemy 2 that enabled playing the game with reinforcement learning agents.

 How did we extend Wordcraft?

-* added open-ended tasks.
+- added open-ended tasks.
 These start with the same items that Little Alchemy 2 starts with and have no target item
-* added support for multiple agents.
+- added support for multiple agents.
 The agents are not in the same environment but receive information about the actions of others
-* added ability to encode words into random stringsollama
+- added ability to encode words into random strings
-* engineered prompts for instructing LLMs to play the task
+- added MCP (Model Context Protocol) support for integration with LLM clients
-* some bug fixes (eg ensuring that tasks are set deterministically by the seed, dealing with items missing from the data base)
+- some bug fixes (eg ensuring that tasks are set deterministically by the seed, dealing with items missing from the data base)

 ## How to use